How to measure out your life

 ONE HOUR Dream time.
 Sixty minutes: anyone, no matter how busy, can carve that out of a day for self-betterment, goes a theory as old as self-help itself.
 “You can achieve any of your dreams in just an hour a day,” claims writer/blogger Marelisa Fabrega.
 William Blake – “an eternity in an hour…” – might have agreed.

 NINETY MINUTES Body time.
-Astronauts have a special affinity for the time period of ninety minutes.
+Astronauts have a special affinity for ninety minutes.
 If you’re aboard the space station ninety minutes IS a day – sunrise to sunrise; you get sixteen days in a day up there.
 But this increment has a special pull even down here on earth.
 This is the unit of the body’s ultradian rhythm – so significant one might credibly argue it’s the temporal denominator of human life.
 Throughout the day and night, our energy flows and ebbs according to our natural ninety-minute cycles, and with a little practice we can learn to tune in to them and calibrate our efforts accordingly.
 (Tony Schwartz and Jim Loehr have an interesting book on this.)

 A QUARTER-DAY Football time.
 A football game has four quarters.
 Gretchen Rubin, the happiness maven, suggests thinking of your days like that: you have morning, midday, afternoon and evening.
 “If you lose one quarter, or even two quarters, you can still reclaim the day by winning the others.”
 You can even salvage a day by winning a single quarter.
 Reduce the size of your failures.
 “Fail small.”

 A LONG WEEKEND Build up / tear down time.
 There’s an Australian aboriginal saying: “civilization is only three days’ deep.”
-You need to be away from the city for three days before you can really shed the reflexes / habits / ruts / demands of modern life and start settling into something like the ancient primitive rhythms that connected humans to the land.
+That is, you need to be away from the city for three days before you can really shed the reflexes / habits / ruts / demands of modern life and start settling into something like the ancient primitive rhythms that connected humans to the land.
 (Another way to look at that is, our whole manufactured life as civilized people is a lot more fragile than we think.)
 Going in the other direction, major companies – including Air B & B – have been created in three days or less.

 A MICROSEASON Nature time.
-The earth’s rhythms are way more granular than just the four seasons.
+The earth’s rhythms are far more granular than just the four seasons.
 In Japan, the calendar year is broken into 72 subdivisions, or “microseasons.”
 In a single week you can pass through two or three of them.
 (For example, “Feb.
 4 to 8: east wind melts the ice; Feb 9 to 13: bush warblers start singing in the mountains.”)
 Nature was our timepiece way longer than anything else has been.
 That’s why this one feels so right.

 ONE HUNDRED DAYS “Life Interrupted” time.
 The writer Suleika Jaouad famously thinks in increments of 100 days.
 The idea hatched while she was suffering through a brutal cancer diagnosis.
 As a distraction from her illness, and a spirit-lifter, she vowed to “do something creative once a day, every day, for 100 days” – a significant commitment but manageable (just).
 The interval took on added significance after her bone-marrow transplant; doctors set 100 days as a benchmark for recovery.
 If she could just reach day 100, she had a reasonable chance of beating this thing.
 “Survivorship comes with unspoken pressures, responsibilities and challenges,” she said.
 The hundred-day benchmark reminds us that we are all survivors – just less dramatically.

 FIVE MONTHS Semester time.
 We spend so much of our formative lifespan in school that the semester remains a deeply meaningful unit of time long after the textbooks have been sold for beer money.
-Segmenting up our lives in five-to-six month intervals has lots of advantages, including the opportunity for fairly frequent debriefs and motivating “fresh starts” “It just helps you feel that you’re growing as a person,” says Ayelet Fishbach, a professor of behavioral science and marketing at the University of Chicago’s Booth School of Business..
+Segmenting up our lives in five-to-six month intervals has lots of advantages, including the opportunity for fairly frequent debriefs and motivating “fresh starts.”
+“It just helps you feel that you’re growing as a person,” says Ayelet Fishbach, a professor of behavioral science and marketing at the University of Chicago’s Booth School of Business.
 “You’re not the person you were three months ago.”

 FIVE YEARS Stewart Brand, creator of the Whole Earth Catalogue and pioneer of the idea of “deep time,” has been arranging his life in blocks of five years.
 Five years, he maintains, is what he says any project worth doing will take – “from moment of inception to the last good-riddance,” as Brand’s pal Kevin Kelly, who has adopted a similar frame, puts it.